project-everest/project-everest.github.io/everparse/index.md

 ---

-EverParse is a framework for generating verified secure parsers and formatters from DSL format specification languages.
+EverParse is a framework for generating verified secure parsers and formatters from domain-specific format specification languages.

+The framework contains three components:

-At the core of EverParse is _LowParse_, a verified combinator library programmed in F\*.
-Additionally, we have two frontend DSLs in which to specify input data formats. _QuackyDucky_ accepts data formats in a style common to many RFCs.
-The _3d_ frontend allows specifying data formats in an style resembling type definitions in the C programming language.
+*LowParse*: At the core of EverParse is _LowParse_, a verified library of parsing and formatting combinators programmed and verified in F\*.

+*QuackyDucky*: Our first frontend for EverParse accepts data formats in a style common to many RFCs.
+We have used it to generate message processing code for several networking protocols, including TLS and QUIC.

+*3D*: Our second frontend for EverParse enables specifying data formats in an style resembling type definitions in the C programming language.
+We have used it to generate message validation code for use within several low-level C programs.

 ## Releases